lzim/mtl/blue/session09/s09_facilitator/mtl_session09_say.md

 # MTL Live Session 09

-## Today we're modeling to learn how to compare alternatives
+## Today we're modeling to learn how to compare alternatives.

 Hello!
 I'm \________________ (facilitator's name) and I'm \_______________ (co-facilitator's name).
 Today we're modeling to learn how to compare alternatives.